lf-edge/eden/docs/config.md

 * redis as a backing store for adam
 * eserver to serve up files to eve

-Each of these can have their own config, and each can have multipe instances, running in their own ways.
+Each of these can have their own config, and each can have multiple instances, running in their own ways.

 eden maintains a configuration for running, that combines the setup of adam, eve devices, redis and the eserver.
 Each such combination is called a "context" and is given a unique name.